isidore/MobProgrammingBook/manuscript/00_What Is Mob Programming.md

 ![Quality - Separate Programming](images/Quality - Separate Programming.png)

 When you work as a mob, everybody still has their highs and lows.
-However, this is what makes it into the code.
+However, this is not what makes it into the code.
 What makes it into the code is only the highest points.
 This can be particularly empowering for team members whose programming skill might not be the best.
-Many teams we have found that these team members have some of the best ideas on the team but just have trouble turning those insights into production code.
+We have found that on many teams, some of the best ideas come from members that trouble turning those insights into production code.
 Left by themselves, those insights die.
 In the mob, they flourish.

 ![Quality - Mob Programming](images/Quality - Mob Programming.png)